Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_3-Basic/Module_3/Readme.md

 3.3 Setting up board environment & Demo run
 -----------------------
-* Before we get our hands on the board, there are some dependencies that need to be prepared in advance.
-The corresponding script is provided in the Module_3 repository.
-Copy the prerequisite files and comipled project to the evaluation board.
+Before we get our hands on the board, there are some dependencies that need to be prepared in advance.
+In the previous module_1, user has downloaded the board environment with DPU hardware integrated.
+In this module, We need to add some runtime level software dependencies.
+* The corresponding script is provided in the Module_3 repository.
+Copy the prerequisite files and compiled project to the evaluation board.
     ```
     $cd [DOWNLOAD_PATH]/Board_Dependency
     $./get_dependency_zcu104.sh